- Discover the highlights of Barcelona on an entertaining family-focused tour

 - Travel to mountain villages and hilltop castles in Andalusia

 |Day 1||Arrival in Spain—Self-Guided Barcelona Tour||Barcelona|

 |Day 2||Family Tour of the Gothic Quarter—Ascend Mt.
 Tibidabo||Barcelona|

-|Day 3||Train to Valencia - Tour the Historic Center||Valencia|
+|Day 3||Train to Valencia—Family Tour of the Historic Center||Valencia|

 |Day 4||Family Activities & Flavors of Valencia||Valencia|

-|Day 5||Train from Valencia to Madrid||Madrid|
+|Day 5||Train to Madrid—Explore the City||Madrid|

 |Day 6||Family Tour of Madrid's Royal Legacy||Madrid|